bruno-langer/bruno-langer/README.md

 - I work with React, Styled-Components, Figma, Docker and Electron sometimes:man_technologist:
 - Developer of [Bingando](https://www.bingando.com.br/), a tool for Bingo, to facilitate the marking of the game.
+- Now making the [Encheu Aí](https://encheu-ai.vercel.app/), a plataform for floods monitor

 ---